-3. Most often affect face, upper arms and upper trunk.
+3. Most often affect the face, upper arms and upper trunk.

-1. Occur at site of injury as skin heals.
+1. Occur at the site of injury as skin heals.

 2. Arise from eccrine sweat ducts.

-5. Milia-like calcified nodule may develop after neonatal heel stick blood test.
+5. A milia-like calcified nodule may develop after neonatal heel stick blood test.

 Milia have a characteristic appearance.
 However, on occasion, a skin biopsy may be performed.
 This shows a small epidermoid cyst coming from a vellus hair follicle.

 Milia should be distinguished from other types of cyst, comedones, xanthelasma and syringomas.
 Colloid milia are golden coloured bumps on cheeks and temples associated with excessive exposure to sunlight.

 Milia do not need to be treated unless they are a cause for concern for the patient.
 They often clear up by themselves within a few months.
 Where possible, further trauma should be minimised to reduce the development of new lesions.